Aaron-Hoffman/setlist-manager/README.md

 - Multiple Set Support
 - Filter out songs based on tags
 - Add (Album Version) to edge cases of spotify perfect match
+- Add husky and require successful build to commit or push